sematext/docs/docs/agents/sematext-agent/linux-installation.md

 **Note:** If you have SELinux enabled, see [How can I get the Agent running when SELinux is enabled](/monitoring/spm-faq/#how-can-i-get-the-agent-running-when-selinux-is-enabled).

-After the installation completes, set your Infra App token by running the command below:
+## Configure communication with Sematext Cloud using your Infra App Token

+Once the Sematext Agent is installed, you need to configure it to communicate with Sematext Cloud.
+This is done by setting your Infra App token using the following command:

 ```
 sudo bash /opt/spm/bin/setup-infra --infra-token <YOUR_INFRA_APP_TOKEN_HERE>